tytzM17/Lokian.monster/README.md

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 You can see all the Creatures owned by the current metamask account and play the game.

 ## Remaining Tasks

-Ongoing
+Done
 - Create minimal landing page (mvp)
 - Deploy to evm compatible mainnets (mvp)
 - Refactor app upon hosting (mvp)

+Ongoing
-- Check guide on dapp submission, submit dapp (mvp)
+- Submit dapp (mvp)
+- List coin in coingecko, coinmarketcap (mvp)
+- List on gate.io, okex